 One Pair Leggings/Pants

 No packing list for Mexico would be complete without a pair of flip flops.
 I don’t know about you, but wearing shoes when it’s hot out feels suffocating.
 I love being able to slip my flip flops on as soon as I get to the beach!
-These Sanuks are cute and comfy!

 Sneakers are a good idea for days where you expect to do a lot of walking.
 Unless you’re a total flip flop veteran like me, it’s a good idea to give yourself proper arch support.
 However, practical sandals would work too, like these Tevas.

 Beach reading is soooo much easier with a Kindle.
 The wind doesn’t tear the pages, it’s light and compact, so you don’t have to dread carrying it around in your purse all day, and it can fit every book you could ever want to read, so you don’t have to choose between your favorites when you’re packing!
 I loooove my Kindle Voyage.
-Plus, with average use (about an hour a day) I only have to charge it once every 2 weeks or so.
-If you’re on a short trip you don’t even need to pack a charger!
+Plus, with average use (about an hour a day) I only have to charge it once every 3 weeks or so.
+If you’re on a short trip you won’t even need to pack a charger!

 Waterproof Phone Pouch